Scrappyz/Ctemplate/README.md

   <img src="docs/resources/images/variables_json.png" width="700" />
 </p>

 The `variables.json` will have these keys and values.
 With these settings, ctemplate will look for variables with the prefix and suffix of `!` (E.g: `!project!`) in the listed paths in `searchPaths`.
-To add a variable, place in a valid variable inside (in this case `project`) inside a file or filename then surround it with the prefix and suffix.
+To add a variable, place in a valid variable (in this case `project`) inside a file or filename then surround it with the prefix and suffix.

 <br>